How to remove slough from wound bed at home

 Furthermore, slough can act as a barrier to the migration of new cells into the wound bed, hindering the formation of granulation tissue and the closure of the wound.
 It can also interfere with the activity of growth factors and enzymes that are essential for wound healing.

-See also How to pronounce peripatetic
+See also How to make prune juice

 In summary, the presence of slough in a wound is detrimental to the healing process and should be promptly addressed.
 Effective wound care including debridement is necessary to remove slough and promote a clean and healthy wound bed, allowing for optimal healing.